 The stone wall on number seven is obviously a primary feature; however, there is also a Civil War tie to this region as well.
 Hence, “Stonewall” Jackson, who was a guest at The Greenbrier in the 1850’s.

 The panoramic view from this set of tees is of Kate’s Mountain.
 The mountain was named after one of the first settler’s in this valley, Kate Carpenter.

-Why not?
-There are thirteen sand bunkers on this short par four.
-From the tee there appears to be many more.
-Avoid the traps and you’ll have an opportunity to score well.
+Although there are only five bunkers, from the tee there appears to be many more.
+Avoid the bunkers and you’ll have an opportunity to score well.